Arkut Kannabhiran: Career

 Arkut Kannabhiran made his formal debut in the world of Hindustani style of classical vocal music in 1943, when he performed at the All Bengal Music Conference in Kolkata.
+It was during his stay at Calcutta that he earned a name for himself by his melodious voice and personal style of gayaki that he developed.
+With greater acclaim he came to be better known as Pandit A.T.
+Kanan, with people not remembering him by his original name.

-It was during his stay at Calcutta that he earned a name for himself by his melodious voice and a very personal style of gayaki that he developed.
-With his enormous acclaim he came to be better known as Pandit A.T.
-Kanan.
-Today few will remember Kanan by his original name.
-Kanan went on to become a regular on the All India Radio and was counted among top graded artists.
-His khayal renditions in Raga Jog, Rageshri, Bihag and Hansadhwani were popular all across the country.
+Kanan went on to become a regular on the All India Radio and was among the highest graded artists.
+His khayal renditions in Raga Jog, Rageshri, Bihag and Hansadhwani became popular across the country.
 The acclaimed Bengali filmmaker Ritwik Ghatak used his fast khayal "Laagi Lagan Pati Sakhi Sang" set in Raga Hansadhwani in his classic film Meghe Dhaka Tara.
 Today not many of Kanan's recordings survive.
-But he will be always remembered for the master performance he gave for the film.

 In the 1950s, along with other musicians, Kanan founded the Calcutta Music Circle.
 Several young students had the opportunity of learning Hindustani classical music from him and went on to make names for themselves in later lives.

 He was a Guru at ITC Sangeet Research Academy.